Maya 3D: Plot

-The Buddhist monk sympathizes with her, but remains duty-bound and traps her.
+Present: The monk sympathizes with her, but remains duty-bound and traps her.
 After hearing her story, Malan is touched; risking the danger, he allows Maya to possess him once again.
 Malan/Maya confronts the minister, and disposes of his henchmen gruesomely.
 The minister seeks refuge in a Kali temple which Maya is forbidden from; but she asks the deity for justice and manages to chase him inside the temple.
 The three spirits combined kill the minister.
 A few years later, Malan has constructed the hospital for Dr. Madhuri as per Maya's wishes.
 It is revealed that Maya exists symbiotically in Malan's body to help him out when the need rises.